tu-team/2/doc/emotions/computational neuromodulation aspects of artificial emotions/computational neuromodulation aspects of artificial emotions.md

   2. Number of options to process: noradrenaline

 Parameters are grouped in two folders: most obvious computing system parameters (generic):
-*CPU power*(computing processes distribution or load balancing) is influenced by noradrenaline the higher is noradrenaline more computing processes should be concentrated on current activity.
+*Computing power*(computing processes distribution or load balancing) is influenced by noradrenaline the higher is noradrenaline more computing processes should be concentrated on current activity.
 *Working memory(short term)* distribution is influenced by noradrenaline as neurotransmitter regulating attention.
 *Learning* is impacted by serotonin and dopamine: dopamine plays major role in activation of previously remembered patterns and serotonin in pattern generation.
 *Storage* management (long term memory) is influenced both by serotonin and dopamine, higher concentrations of both neurotransmitters the better action is remembered(less probability to forget).